Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 It is essentially the electric travel guitar version of the electro-acoustic model above.
 So if you need to rock out a little harder, this is going to be the one to go for!

 The guitar features an Eastern American hard maple body, paired with a one-piece hard maple neck.
 It uses a black walnut fretboard with 22 medium frets.
 You can detach the lightweight lap-rest to reduce the guitar’s overall size when in transit.
-The Ultra-Light’s full length is just 28 inches and it’s lightweight at a mere 3 lbs.
-2 oz.
+The Ultra-Light’s full length is just 28 inches (71cm), and it’s lightweight at a mere 3 lbs.
+2 oz (1.4kg).

-It features a powerful dual-rail mini-humbucker which should easily be able to handle most styles of music.
-Plug it into your amp or practice device, and play as loud or as quiet as you’d like.
+It features a powerful dual-rail mini-humbucker, which should easily be able to handle most styles of music.
+Plug it into your amp or practice device, and play as loud or as quietly as you’d like.

 All Traveler guitars are specially designed to comfortably fit into the overhead bins on planes, and this guitar is no exception.
 It is also bundled with a custom gig bag to make sure that your guitar comes to no harm in transit.